-Low key public access will continue to be provided at a level appropriate for a small quiet woodland.
-Statutory obligations will continue to be met with respect to managing tree safety along the boundary with the public highways.
+Low key public access will continue to be provided at a level appropriate for this small quiet woodland.
+Statutory obligations will continue to be met with respect to managing tree safety and access along the tracks within the wood.

 5.0 KEY FEATURES